-While on academic probation, you are limited to a maximum enrollment of 7 credits per standard term until your academic progress returns to warning.
+While on academic probation, you are limited to a maximum enrollment of 7 credits per standard term or 4 credits per session until your academic progress returns to warning.

-Academic Dismissal
+Dismissal

 If you are on probation and your GPA for the term is less than 2.0, you will be dismissed.
 Once dismissed, you must apply for reinstatement if you wish to continue studies with UMGC.
 Your application for reinstatement must be approved before you are eligible to register again for UMGC courses.